vicky5911/InductioProgram/README.md

 > Today’s sessions were both inspiring and informative.
 I felt truly motivated by S. Gurcharan Singh Grewal’s words and learned about new opportunities for personal and technical growth through CML.
 It was a day of valuable lessons and renewed determination.

+## Day 7 Highlights ✨

+###  🕣 9:30 AM - 10:30 AM

+*Dr. Parminder Singh*(Dean-Student welfare) adressed us with his golden words.

+* He introduced us about the campus and all facilities which are provided in college.
+* He discussed about the sports events held in college.
+Also, he made us aware of different sports ground in campus.
+* He made us aware of facilities provided in hostel.
+* He also provided us valuable information about different scholarships provided by GOVT.

+### 🕤 10:30 AM – 11:30 AM.

+### 📢 Dr. Amit Kamara – Digital Marketing Club (DMC)

+Dr. Kamara introduced the DMC and its role in GNDEC’s digital presence.
+Key points:
+- Handles official social media platforms.
+- Hosts competitions in digital marketing and editing.
+- Offers training and potential internship opportunities.
+- Encourages students to submit content like reels/videos.
+- Aims to develop industry-relevant skills.

+## 🕦 11:30 AM – 12:30 PM
+### 📘 Dr. Randhir Singh – Exam Conduct Guidelines

+Dr. Singh discussed important academic rules:
+- Explained subject-wise marks structure.
+- 75% attendance mandatory for all subjects.
+- ₹15,000 fee for re-studying detained subjects.
+- Encouraged discipline and regular study.
+- Shared helpful examination rule.